GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 * Once you submit the job with `sbatch 500sims_2arrayindex.sl`, take a not on the jobid and run the command `squeue -j jobid`.
 * Take a look at the content of *.out* and *.err* files in *slurmout* directory
->* If all goes, job should run within 10 minutes and will generate two *.RData* files
+* If all goes well, job should run within 10 minutes and will generate two *.RData* files

 ```
 simulation_500_1_TEAMNAME.RData